Vanitas (The Case Study of Vanitas): Other appearances

-Bleeding Cool noted while Noé appears to have more respect from the cast, Vanitas prefers the idea of being a loner who is hated by society.
-Bleeding Cool found the season's climax depicting Vanitas' true past tragic and powerful because it affects the relationship between the two protagonists, who initially fight until Vanitas finds himself unable to kill Noé.
-Vanitas wears an earring that looks like an hourglass.
-Upon first seeing it, writer Deko Akao believed the earring has a history, which was confirmed upon further seeing Vanitas' past depicted in the manga.
-Anime News Network stated the earring reflects Vanitas' mortality and short lifespan, which the reviewer inferred as the message the author wanted to portray.
-Caitlin Moore from Anime News Network listed the handling of vampirism between Jeanne and Vanitas, and between Dominique and Noé, as the best moment in anime that year due to the amount of sex appeal the characters portray.
-Despite Vanitas toying with Jeanne, it was noted that Vanitas eventually cared for her.

 Reception

 Critics' initial response to Vanitas was favorable.
 The Fandom Post praised his heroic personality, while Manga News and El Palomitrón found his characterization good and comical.
 The Fandom Post found the early fight scenes of the series the most appealing parts because of Vanitas' unpredictability, especially when dealing with Jeanne.
+Bleeding Cool noted while Noé appears to have more respect from the cast, Vanitas prefers the idea of being a loner who is hated by society.
+Bleeding Cool found the season's climax depicting Vanitas' true past tragic and powerful because it affects the relationship between the two protagonists, who initially fight until Vanitas finds himself unable to kill Noé.
 Anime Feminist called the character "peak trash" while other reviewers enjoyed his dynamic with Noé.
 Bleeding Cool said Vanitas' personality is one of the most-entertaining parts of the series because while he constantly smirking or laughing, it is obviously a facade behind which he hiding something from his past, comparing him with Fullmetal Alchemist protagonist Edward Elric and also enjoying his relationship with Noé.
-Anime News Network said the revelation of Vanitas' connection with Doctor Moreau makes the character more vulnerable than anticipated; when meeting his torturer again, Vanitas' personality drasticaly changes, giving him survivor's guilt and relying far more on Noé.
+In another parallel with Fullmetal Alchemist, Comic Book Resources noticed Vanitas is seen disturbed for the first time in the narrative when failing to save a vampire from a curse in a similar pattern to Edward becoming shocked with the transformation of Nina Tucker and her dog into a chimera.
+Anime News Network said the revelation of Vanitas' connection with Doctor Moreau makes the character more vulnerable than anticipated; when meeting his torturer again, Vanitas' personality drastically changes, giving him survivor's guilt and relying far more on Noé.
 Manga News praised the handling of Vanitas through his tragic backstory and his apparently fated duel with Noé.